ibm-cloud-docs/codeengine/deploy-job.md

    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/knative/projects){: external}, click the name of your Project to open the Components page.
    * From the Components page, click the name of the job definition that you want to run your job.
 If you do not have any job definitions defined, [create a job definition](#create-job-def).
 2. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
-3. From the Submit job pane, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
+3. From the Submit job pane, review and optionally change configuration values such as array spec, CPU, memory, number of job retries, and job timeout. **Array spec** specifies how many instances of the job to run using a list or range of indices.
+For example, to run 10 instances of the job, specify `1 - 10` or `0 - 9`.
 4. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
+5. If any of the instances of your job failed to run, click `Rerun job` to run the job again.
+From the Submit job pane, review and optionally change the configuration values, including **Array spec**.
+The Array spec field automatically lists the indices of the failed instances.

 You can view job logs after you add logging capabilities.
 See [viewing job logs](#view-job-logs) for more information.
 {: tip}